nathmo/fireSeekerEpuck2/README.md

 3.10.0
 ```

 This shows that while travelling between different folders, pyenv in fact dynamically changes the environment (and thus python version) !
+All the packages that you install with `pip` (`numpy`, `pandas`, etc.) will be stored independently for all these folders, thus not interferring with other projects you may have.

 # Part 3 - Presenting the EPuck2 robot
 - 👉 [Presenting the EPuck2](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/EPuck2-Presenting-the-EPuck2)